kukukaka/next.js/_posts/books-2020.md

 <br /><br />

 <h2>Actívate: Y cambiará tu vida</h2>
 <i>Crys Dyaz</i><br />

 Lockdowns are hard.

 <br /><br />

 <h2>Database Internals: A Deep Dive Into How Distributed Data Systems Work</h2>
-<i>CAlex Petrov</i><br />
+<i>Alex Petrov</i><br />

-My previous job was a lot about Postgres, BigQuery, Redshift, and databases.
+My previous job was a lot about Postgres, BigQuery, and databases.
 I wanted to learn a bit more about their inner workings, so I read this book as far as I could.

 <br /><br />

 <h2>Eloquent Javascript, 3rd Edition: A Modern Introduction to Programming</h2>
 <i>Marijn Haverbeke</i><br />